William G. Steele

+Biography

 Steele was born in Somerville, New Jersey on December 17, 1820, where he attended the public schools and Somerville Academy.
 He engaged in banking.

+Congress

 Steele was elected as a Democrat to the Thirty-seventh and Thirty-eighth Congresses, serving in office from March 4, 1861 – March 3, 1865.
 His vote on the Thirteenth Amendment is recorded as nay.

 After leaving Congress, he engaged in the brokerage business.

+Death and burial

 He died in Somerville on April 22, 1892, and was interred in Somerville Cemetery in Somerville.